ebanderson3/Competition-Programming-Notes/Python/Graphs/Connected Components.md

 All of these are basically in $O(V + E)$ time.
 # Find connected components in an undirected graph (DFS)
+**What it does:** Identifies all connected components in an undirected graph and assigns component IDs to nodes **Requirements:**
+- Undirected graph as adjacency list
+- Number of nodes n
+**When to use:**
+- Graph partitioning
+- Finding isolated subgraphs
+- Network analysis
+- Counting disconnected parts
+- Preprocessing for other algorithms
+**Complexity:**
+- Time: O(V + E)
+- Space: O(V)
+**Key insight:** Run DFS from each unvisited node; each DFS traversal finds one complete component
 ```python
 def connected_components_dfs(graph, n):
     """